Desperately seeking sunshine

 A video screen with four images from four security cameras in a hardware store.
 Patrick and me feature different angles in each image.

-Bunnings sell security cameras, so Patrick and I had to play.
+Bunnings sell security cameras, so we had to play.

 Wednesday 4 January – the Blue Mountains on a road trip to Canberra